putyourlightson/craft-sprig/README.md

 ### A reactive Twig component framework for Craft.

 Sprig is a free plugin for [Craft CMS](https://craftcms.com/) that allows you to create reactive components from Twig templates and/or PHP classes.
-These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions) using AJAX requests, without requiring you to write a single line of JavaScript.
+These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions, etc.) using AJAX requests, without requiring you to write a single line of JavaScript.

-Entirely inspired by [Laravel Livewire](https://laravel-livewire.com/).
-Built for Craft with a focus on developer experience and simplicity.
+Inspired entirely by [Laravel Livewire](https://laravel-livewire.com/), built specifically for Craft with a focus on developer experience and simplicity.

+> Sprig is currently in beta.
+Please report any bugs or issues in [Github](https://github.com/putyourlightson/craft-sprig/issues).

 ![Demo](https://putyourlightson.com/assets/images/plugins/sprig/search-demo.gif)